The Utah Jazz will have a new owner for the first time in 35 years

-While the Jazz did not disclose the sale price, ESPN.com reported the deal for the Jazz and their home arena to be worth $1.66 billion.
+While the Jazz did not disclose the sale price, ESPN.com reported the deal for the Jazz and its home arena to be worth $1.66 billion.
 That number falls short of the $2 billion sale of the Los Angeles Clippers in 2014 and the $2.2 billion sale of the Houston Rockets in 2017, but both of those franchises operate in significantly bigger markets.
-The Jazz said that the sale agreement should be approved by the NBA’s Board of Governors by the end of 2020.
+The Jazz said the sale agreement should be approved by the NBA’s Board of Governors by the end of the year.

-Miller, 77, took over as controlling owner of the Jazz after her husband, Larry Miller, died in 2009, and she the put the team in a legacy trust in 2017.
-Her goal, she said, was to ensure that the Jazz would remain Utah.
+Miller, 77, took over as controlling owner of the Jazz after her husband, Larry Miller, died in 2009, and she put the team in a legacy trust in 2017.
+Her goal, she said, was to ensure the Jazz would remain Utah.

 “I have known Ryan for several years and admire the values by which he and his wife Ashley live their lives,” Miller said in a statement.
 “They have such love for and a connection to Utah and this team.
 Because of our friendship and several high-level conversations over the years, Ryan recently approached our organization to inquire about the possibility of purchasing the Utah Jazz and some of our other sports and entertainment properties.
 After much soul searching, lengthy discussions and extensive evaluations of our long-term goals, my family and I decided this was the right time to pass our responsibility and cherished stewardship.”